Like, how do you know what is resident-related damage that they should be charged for, during…

 The condition again is satisfactory but we are going to require the owner to clean:

-And I will just go ahead and tell you this kind of a spoiler alert, this is the responsibility of the tenant.
+And I will just go ahead and tell you this kind of a spoiler alert, this is the responsibility of the resident.

-So, these things are the responsibility of the tenant.
+So, these things are the responsibility of the resident.

 Tenants need to have this house…they need to either do it themselves or hire somebody to do a deep cleaning.

-Or else we’re, you know if we come in and it’s not 100% ready and clean then we’re going to charge that to the tenant.
+Or else we’re, you know if we come in and it’s not 100% ready and clean then we’re going to charge that to the resident.

 So, there’s the screen that needs to be fixed and again just.